 User lists, IDs and other security related information must be given the highest security classification and stored in a secure manner.
+These records will be reviewed by (Online Safety Coordinator/Online Safety Governor) at regular intervals.

 5. Electronic Communications

 5.1 Managing Email